department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/evidence.md

 - Privately held evidence and information that you tell us about (such as records from a private doctor or hospital), and
 - Records from state or local governments or current or former employers

-VA will provide a medical exam for you, or will get a doctor's opinion, if it’s needed to make a claims decision.
+We'll provide a medical exam for you, or will get a doctor's opinion, if it’s needed to make a claims decision.